 BINGHAMTON, N.Y.
 (SYRACUSE CRUNCH) –

-Alex Barre-Boulet scored the game-winner with 16 seconds remaining in overtime to the lift the Syracuse Crunch over the Binghamton Devils, 4-3, tonight at the Floyd L. Maines Veterans Memorial Arena.
+The Syracuse Crunch were downed by the Binghamton Devils, 5-3, tonight at the Floyd L. Maines Veterans Memorial Arena.

-Goaltender Spencer Martin earned the win with 26 saves between the pipes for the Crunch.
-Gilles Senn stopped 38-of-42 in net for the Devils.
-Syracuse was unable to convert on six power play opportunities and went 3-for-4 on the penalty kill.
+Goaltender Spencer Martin stopped 28-of-32 shots in net for the Crunch, while Louis Domingue earned the win with 26 saves between the pipes for the Devils.
+Syracuse converted on 2-of-6 power play opportunities and went 3-for-4 on the penalty kill.

-The Crunch return to the War Memorial Arena to host Charlotte Checkers on Wednesday at 7 p.m.
+The Crunch return home to host Toronto on Friday at 7 p.m